 Fact Sheets have been created for the County of Orange and each of Orange County's 34 cities.
 The Fact Sheets provide data on transportation and transit projects (funded through Measure M, state, and federal grants) in a format which emphasizes key points concisely on a single printed page.
 The City Fact Sheets are utilized when speaking with the jurisdictions to provide a summary overview of how OCTA has provided the local agency with funding (M2 and other) and transportation improvements.
-During the quarter, staff began updating the City Fact Sheets to include the 2019 Tier 1 ECP projects approved by the Board on September 9, 2019, the September 2019 semi-anual review of CTFP projects approved by the Board on December 9, 2019 and programming updates.
-Updated City Fact Sheets will be completed next quarter.
+During the quarter, the City Fact Sheets through December 2019 were completed.
+The update incorporated the 2019 Tier 1 ECP projects, the September 2019 semi-annual review of CTFP projects and programming updates.